Updated May 25, 2020

 We understand how important it is for your business to be able to continue operating in a time of social distancing or possible quarantine or ordered business closure.
 To support you, we have created guidelines so that, as a licensee, you and your employees can temporarily telecommute or remote work.

 Please understand that this adaptation and these guidelines are meant for the COVID-19 pandemic only and until future notice:

-- If law or health directives allow, telecommuters are only to directly meet and serve clients from licensed locations, and not at remote or unlicensed home-based locations.
+- If the law or health directives allow, telecommuters are only to directly meet and serve clients from licensed locations and not at remote or unlicensed home-based locations.

 - A telecommuter may not, in the course of conducting business, display on any visual representation, correspondence or business cards or on any printed or electronic advertisement, a name, address, telephone number, fax number or other identification (electronic or otherwise), other than those relating to the licensed location.

 - Other than cell phone numbers or corporate IP based phone numbers, telecommuters may not disclose their personal telephone number(s) to suppliers or clients nor reveal that they are conducting business from an unlicensed location.

 - Payments for services may be received only at the licensed office unless those payments are through electronic means via credit card or immediate EFT, and no payment information is retained or stored in the home-based location.

 - All client files, arrangement details and associated original records of accounting or contracts handled by a telecommuter must be kept at the businesses’ licensed location.
 (It is permissible for telecommuters to retain copies of routine correspondence and other records at their home-based location).